 strings at runtime.
 Docstrings appear in the text of

-C-h fin Emacs, so they’re very useful for functions that are intended to be invoked by a user and not a program.
+describe-functionwhen you do C-h f in Emacs, so they’re very useful for functions that are intended to be invoked by a user and not a program.

 interactiveis a special form in Elisp that turns a function into a command.
 It’s really complicated so I shan’t describe it here, but it basically does some magic so that you can prompt the user for input and your function receives that input as arguments.